 An ovo-vegetarian diet can include all fruits, vegetables, squashes, legumes, beans, and grains such as rice, quinoa, and barley; all seeds, spices and fresh herbs, eggs and products containing eggs such as egg whites, mayonnaise, egg noodles and some baked goods.

-An ovo-vegetarian diet can include: all fruits, vegetables, squashes, legumes, beans, and grains such as rice, quinoa, and barley; all seeds, spices and fresh herbs, eggs and products containing eggs such as egg whites, mayonnaise, egg noodles and some baked goods, and would exclude all meat and animal flesh foods including beef, chicken, steak, shrimp, fish, pork and would also exclude all animal milks and milk products including cow milk, goat milk, buffalo cheese, ice cream, butter, and all products made from these dairy products, including cheese pizza, whey protein, cream cheese, sour cream, many baked goods, etc.
+The diet would exclude all meat and animal flesh foods including beef, chicken, steak, shrimp, fish, pork.
+It would also exclude all animal milk and milk products including cow milk, goat milk, cheese, buffalo cheese, ice cream, butter, and all products made from these dairy products, including cheese pizza, whey protein, cream cheese, sour cream, and many baked goods.

 What's the Difference?

 Ovo-vegetarians are less common than lacto-ovo-vegetarians, who consume dairy products such as milk, butter, cheese, and yogurt.
 They are different from vegans who consume no animal products, including eggs or any dairy products.
 Vegans often are scrupulous at looking at ingredients to ensure none are derived from eggs, meat, or dairy products.